rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

 improvement in performance when the Rasa-model was trained with 7500 publications instead of 2500.
-This was also why we combined the Rasa-based approach with the Simple Dataset Mention Search, so that at least the datasets that were present in the vocabulary didn’t get missed.
+This was also why we combined the Rasa-based approach with the Simple Dataset Mention Search, so that at least the datasets that were present in the vocabulary didn't get missed.

 Regarding the fields and methods, vocabularies played an immense role in